learnk8s/learnk8s.io/_blog/why-kube/index.md

 The cargo industry came up with a solution: containers.

-The cargo company doesn't carry goods, it carries containers.
+The cargo company doesn't carry goods, it ships containers.

 _Do you want to ship all your goods safely?_

-Place all of them in a container.
+Place them in a container.

 When the container is unloaded, you're guaranteed to have everything there.